Chapters 1-14, the first 40% or so of Delphinium, has been sent to my betas!!!

 They parted at the end of the aisle, their respective betas moving to their sides.
 The king’s was a man, a cousin, and the two fell into an easy and practiced step as they walked away.
 Kyva took Jasmine’s hand and then slid his arm around her waist.
 He felt the dagger at the side of her thigh.
 In this position it would be faster to unsheathe her blade than to grab his own.
 She too kept an arm up on his shoulder, ready to slide down and take his sword while he stepped in front of her and she readied herself at his back.

 The ringian were both a bestia and a group who began as mages, but the years had made their magia part of them in so much that they were now born with it in their blood.
-They hunted werewolves and were their own court and kingdom amid the last of Astrarctia.
+They hunted werewolves and were their own court and kingdom amid the land of Astrarctia.

 They walked to the reception inseparable.